neetjn/riot-ani-search/README.md

 **riot-anti-search** is a simple riot tag used for quickly searching for anime using the anilist api.

+This tag doesn't depend on any other javascript or css frameworks, all styles were made with vanilla css using flexbox.

 ### Examples

 * https://riot-ani-search.firebaseapp.com/